Cobblestone: A Divide-and-Conquer Approach for Automating Formal Verification: Evaluation

-\subsection{RQ3: How Much Does \tool's Search Strategy Contribute to Its Performance?}
+\subsection{$\!\!\!$RQ3: How Much Does \tool's Search Strategy Contribute to Its Performance?}

-A key novelty of \tool's proof search strategy is that it operates on whole proof completions.
-By contrast, most neural theorem provers synthesize proofs using tactic-by-tactic search, predicting the next tactic and using a tree search method (typically depth-first or beam search) to search through the tactic space~\cite{Yang19, First20oopsla, First22icse, Sanchez-Stern23toplas, Sanchez20}.
-It also differs from other LLM-based methods, such as Baldur~\cite{First23fse}, that use samples from an LLM, unmodified.
+\looseness-1 \tool's search strategy is influenced by three key design decisions which we examine in this research question---(1)~its use of whole-proof completions (2)~its use of a recursive divide-and-conquer approach, and (3)~its use of a sampling temperature of 1.0.

-To measure the effectiveness of \tool's search procedure, we implement another tool called TacticByTactic that, like \tool, has use of the hammer, but uses \gptfour to predict only the next tactic at each step of its search.
-While inefficient, TacticByTactic attempts the hammer tactic at each step of its search.
+\tool's use of whole-proof completions sets it apart from many other proof synthesis systems.
+By contrast, most neural theorem provers synthesize proofs using tactic-by-tactic search, predicting the next tactic and using a tree search ~\cite{Yang19, First20oopsla, First22icse, Sanchez-Stern23toplas, Sanchez20}.

-We run TacticByTactic, and TacticByTactic-NoHammer, a variant that does not use hammer, with a maximum proof depth of 20, and 3 attempts to predict the next tactic at each step.
-Since each prediction attempt results in one call to the LLM, this gives these tools the same number of LLM samples as \tool.
+To measure the effectiveness of whole-proof completions, we implement another tool called TacticByTactic that, like \tool, uses hammer (one for each search step), but only uses \gptfour to predict the next tactic at each search step.
+We run TacticByTactic, and TacticByTactic-NoHammer, a variant that does not use hammer, allowing up to 20 tactic predictions, a maximum proof depth of 20, and 3 attempts to predict the next tactic at each step.
+As each prediction attempt results in one LLM sample, these tools use the same number of samples as \tool.